-- Orientation: Students will complete an orientation with the Clerkship Director or designee during the first didactic afternoon of the clerkship. - Didactics and Independent Learning Modules (ILMs): These sessions are held on Tuesday afternoons during the clerkship.
+• Didactics: These sessions are held on Tuesday afternoons during the clerkship.
 Didactics may be held either in person or via Zoom, as public health considerations permit.
-Select topics will also be provided as ILMs and may be completed asynchronously by students, though time will be provided on Tuesday afternoons after didactics for completion.
+Select topics may be provided as ILMs in the event of a cancellation of a synchronous session, and these may be completed asynchronously by students, though time will be provided on Tuesday afternoons after didactics for completion.